 - LCD full control display

 - Non-splash nozzle and patio cleaner works well

 - Good build quality

 - Hose and cable are still short

 - Hose is stiff and hard to handle

 - Instruction manual could be clearer

 The Karcher K4 premium is a well-designed powerful piece of kit with some nice features and a couple of minor flaws.
-It would be a good choice for someone looking to spend 300 pounds on a cold water pressure washer.
+It would be a good choice for someone looking to spend on a cold water pressure washer.

 Nilfisk D 140 bar Pressure Washer